ATTPC/attpc_engine/docs/for_devs.md

 ### Formatting and Linting

 attpc_engine uses [Ruff](https://docs.astral.sh/ruff/) for both formatting and linting.
 The appropriate version of ruff and our rules are included in the pyproject.toml file, so simply install and everything should be good to go.
-If using VS Code use the Ruff Extension for support in IDE.
+If using VS Code use the Ruff Extension for support in-IDE.

 ### Files